 Allergy can be antibody or cell-mediated.
 In the majority of cases, the antibody responsible for an allergic reaction belongs to the IgE isotype and individuals may be referred to as suffering from an IgE-mediated allergy.

 Symptoms of allergy vary in complexity, severity and manifestation.
 With atopic allergies the effect of exposure to an allergen can be immediate.
 Symptoms can be mild or severe, varying from itchy eyes, to eczema, rhinitis, conjunctivitis, bronchoconstriction, vomiting and diarrhoea and, in rare cases, anaphylaxis.
-After exposure to the offending allergen, chronic reactivities can manifest as skin reactions (eczema) and in bronchial asthma, an ongoing lung tissue inflammation, can be the reason for an asthma attack.
+Chronic reactivities can be seen as skin reactions (eczema) and in bronchial asthma an ongoing lung tissue inflammation can be the reason for an asthma attack seen after exposure to the offending allergen.
 Asthma attacks can also be brought about by events other than IgE-mediated reactions.

 Manifestations of atopic disease vary considerably depending on the allergen involved, as well as the age of the allergic patients.
 During infancy, allergies to food (especially egg and milk) are the most common.
 After the age of 3, most allergic children tolerate these foods, while allergy to inhalants becomes predominant.
 Specific IgE antibodies often precede allergy symptoms, but clinical symptoms catch up with time.